Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 \subsubsection{Determine control duration $\lambda_A$}

-So far we have selected $\tau_A$ and $u_A$ (see Definition~\ref{def1}) from a schedule of possible \emph{infinitesimal} actions, $u_s^*(\cdot)$.
+So far, $\tau_A$ and $u_A$ (see Definition~\ref{def1}) have been selected from a schedule of possible \emph{infinitesimal} actions, $u_s^*(\cdot)$.
 The final step in synthesizing a SAC action is to choose how long to act, i.e., a finite control duration $\lambda_A$, such that the condition in~\eqref{improve_condition} is satisfied.
-The following assumption and proposition will facilitate the analysis in the sequel. \begin{Proposition} For a choice of \mbox{$\alpha_d<0$} in \eqref{Ju}, an infinitesimal control action $u_s^*(\tau)$ that is selected according to Assumption~\ref{actionability} will result in \mbox{$\frac{dJ}{d\lambda}(\cdot) < 0$} and thus, it can reduce \eqref{Jtrack}. \end{Proposition} \begin{IEEEproof} See Appendix. \end{IEEEproof}
+The following assumption and proposition will facilitate the analysis in the sequel. \begin{Proposition} For a choice of \mbox{$\alpha_d<0$} in \eqref{Ju}, an infinitesimal control action $u_s^*(\tau)$ that is selected according to Assumption~\ref{actionability} will result in \mbox{$\frac{dJ}{d\lambda}(\cdot) < 0$}. \end{Proposition} \begin{IEEEproof} See Appendix. \end{IEEEproof}

 Proposition~\ref{negative_djdl} proves that if $\alpha_d<0$, then the infinitesimal $u_s^*(\tau_A)$ will lead to a negative $\frac{dJ}{d\lambda}(\cdot)$.
 From \cite{egerstedt2006transition,caldwell2012projection}, there is a non-zero neighborhood around $\lambda \to 0^+$ where the mode insertion gradient models the change in cost in \eqref{improve_condition} to first order, and thus, a finite duration $\lambda_A$ exists that satisfies \eqref{improve_condition}.
 In particular, for \emph{finite} durations $\lambda$ in this neighborhood we can write